openownership/openownership.beta/_visualisation/optional/metadata.md

 * Show multiple icons.
 * Cluster the icons together by slightly overlapping them in a line extending from the Node.

-Selected icons can be grouped into a Stack.
+Selected icons can be grouped into a Metadata Stack.
 Do this if too many types of metadata apply.

 * Replace grouped icons with a series of overlaid circles.
 * If possible, show as many circles as there were icons originally, up to a maximum of 3 circles.
-* The Stack shows the number of icons grouped, in place of an icon.
+* The Metadata Stack shows the number of icons grouped, in place of an icon.

 ## Standard Metadata